walterbender/Syllabi/edtech.md

 ------------------
 </a>

-“Where the computer's true power as an educational medium lies&mdash;is in the ability to facilitate and extend children's awesome natural ability and drive to construct, hypothesize, explore, experiment, evaluate, draw conclusions&mdash;in short to learn&mdash;all by themselves.
+“Where the computer's true power as an educational medium lies is in the ability to facilitate and extend children's awesome natural ability and drive to construct, hypothesize, explore, experiment, evaluate, draw conclusions&mdash;in short to learn&mdash;all by themselves.
 It is this very drive...that is squelched by our current educational system.” &mdash;Seymour Papert

 <a name="SUGAR">
 2. ONE LAPTOP PER CHILD AND THE SUGAR DESKTOP